18 dead in rain-related incidents in Telangana

 A red alert signals extremely heavy rainfall and urges authorities to take action, while an orange alert is for heavy to very heavy rain and asks authorities to remain alert.

-Tribal Welfare Minister Satyavati Rathore said families of the deceased will be provided financial assistance of Rs 4 lakh and Rs 25,000 will be released immediately.
+Families of the deceased will be provided financial assistance of Rs 4 lakh and Rs 25,000 will be released immediately, Rathore said.

+Meanwhile, an inter-ministerial central team will visit Telangana on July 31 to assess the damage caused by floods in the state, Bharatiya Janata Party’s Telangana president G Kishan Reddy said in a tweet.

+The team will be led by National Disaster Management Authority advisor Kunal Satyarthi and will consist of representatives from the ministries of agriculture, finance, Jal Shakti, power, road transport and highways and National Remote Sensing Centre.